Error - Multiple copies of Liveblocks are being loaded in your project

 Possible ways to fix it

-To investigate your set up, run the following command to see if all your Liveblocks dependencies are on the same version:
+To investigate your setup, run the following command to see if all your Liveblocks dependencies are on the same version:

 If all your Liveblocks dependencies are on the same version already, and you're still seeing this error, you’re experiencing the dual-package hazard problem, which means that both the ESM and the CJS version of Liveblocks end up in your production bundle as two separate "instances".
 Of course, this isn’t supposed to happen.
 Please let us know about this by opening a GitHub issue, or reaching out in our support channel on Discord.